The-Burnes-Center/one-L/docs/ARCHITECTURE.md

 ## System Overview

 One-L is a serverless, cloud-native legal document analysis platform built on AWS.
-It leverages cutting-edge AI services to automatically identify conflicts between vendor contract submissions and Massachusetts state legal requirements.
+The system uses **AWS Step Functions** to orchestrate a multi-stage workflow that leverages cutting-edge AI services to automatically identify conflicts between vendor contract submissions and Massachusetts state legal requirements.

+**Core Architecture Pattern**: All document analysis operations are orchestrated by a Step Functions state machine that coordinates 12 Lambda functions across 11 distinct stages, ensuring reliable, scalable, and maintainable processing.

 ## Architecture Principles